Techtacles/system-monitoring/README.md

 #RUNNING THE BINARY for Windows
 #Run with default 8080 port
-sysmon-windows.exe start
+sysmon-windows start
 #Start with docker telemetry: make sure docker is running first
-sysmon-windows.exe start -d
+sysmon-windows start -d
 #start with custom port
-sysmon-windows.exe start -p 5000
+sysmon-windows start -p 5000
 # Start and add docker metrics to the dashboard and run on a specific port
-sysmon-windows.exe start -d -p 5000
+sysmon-windows start -d -p 5000

 #RUNNING THE BINARY for MacOS